 F. Biophysics Seminar Requirement

-At least 1 credit of Biophysics 801 is required.
+At least 7 credits of Biophysics 801 are required.

 Any questions regarding courses can be directed to the Biophysics student services administrator.